 During the summer season there are ferry service between Cesenatico in Emilia-Romagna region and Pesaro in the Marche region to Rovinj, Mali Losinj, Rab and Novalja in Croatia.
 These routes are operated by Italian ferry company Gomo Viaggi.

-If you need to travel from Southern Italy to Dubrovnik, there is a ferry connection run by Jadrolinija from Bari in the period from mid April until the end of October.
-Sailings are more frequent during summer season.
+The only boat connection from Southern Italy to Croatia is Jadrolinija's car/passenger ferry which runs from Bari to Dubrovnik in the period from mid April until the end of October.